sbnb-irb/chemical-checker/README.md

         cd chemical_checker && sh setup_chemicalchecker.sh

+### Running `Vanilla` Chemical Checker

+This is the easiest scenario where you simply use the CC code 'as is'.

 The setup_chemicalchecker script has created an alias in your ~/.bashrc so you can start the Chemical Checker with:
 ```bash